 Living so far from Europe, that would be the continent I would first tackle with a 24-hour unlimited travel budget.
-No doubt Italy would be the target country, visiting as much cities as possible like Rome, Bologna, Florence, San Marino to mention a few.
+No doubt Italy would be the target country, visiting as much cities as possible like Rome, Santorini, Florence, San Marino to mention a few.
 In the process I would drink as much coffee as possible (to keep me awake) and indulge in as much Italian food that my stomach can handle.
 Sightseeing amazing attractions on the fly would be happening during my whirlwind 24-hour period in Italy.

 How do you fund your travel?

-Most of my travel is funded by what I earn from the travel blog, albeit, if it is a large family adventure and we wish to splurge a little more, that trip is obviously funded by the income I earn from my full-time job.
+Most of my travel is funded by what I earn from the travel blog, albeit if it is a large family adventure and we wish to splurge a little more, that trip is obviously funded by the income I earn from my full-time job.

 What is the single most effective strategy that a blogger can use to bring traffic to a blog?